 I had never considered fishing to be a group activity, and certainly not a spectator sport, but I was surprised by the sheer number of people (and dogs!) in the park.
 I was surprised by the number of people who watched me fish.
-I was surprised by the number of dog walkers who thought nothing of tossing a stick into the water for their dog to fetch.
+I was surprised by the number of dog walkers who thought nothing of tossing a stick into the water for their dog to fetch - which wouldn't be so bad if it wasn't so close to where I was fishing.
+(They don't seem to care that they are scaring the fish.
+They would care a lot if I was scaring their dog.)
 I was surprised by the people who walked right up to the side of the stream within a few feet of where I was casting.

 I've had more privacy when fishing in Central Park!